.github/workflows/chromatic.yml

 Re-run failed builds after verifying UI test results

 Builds that contain visual changes need to be verified.
-They will fail if you are not using the exitZeroOnChanges option.
-Once you accept all the changes, re-run the workflow, and the chromatic-deployment job will pass.
+The task will fail if exitZeroOnChanges option is set to false.
+Once you accept all the changes, re-run the workflow, and the chromatic job will pass.

 If you deny any change, you will need to make the necessary code changes to fix the test (and thus start a new run) to get Chromatic to pass again.